-David R. Kotok cofounded Cumberland Advisors in 1973 and has been its chief investment officer since inception.
-He holds a B.S. in economics from the Wharton School of the University of Pennsylvania, an M.S. in organizational dynamics from the School of Arts and Sciences at the University of Pennsylvania, and a master’s in philosophy from the University of Pennsylvania.
-Mr. Kotok’s articles and financial market commentary have appeared in The New York Times, The Wall Street Journal, Barron’s and other publications.
-He is a frequent contributor to Bloomberg TV and radio, Fox Business and other media.
-Mr. Kotok served as program ...
+David R. Kotok cofounded Cumberland Advisors in 1973 and has been its Chief Investment Officer since inception.
+He holds a B.S. in economics from The Wharton School of the University of Pennsylvania, an M.S. in organizational dynamics from The School of Arts and Sciences at the University of Pennsylvania, and an M.A. in philosophy from the University of Pennsylvania.
+Mr. Kotok’s articles and financial market commentaries have appeared in The New York Times, The Wall Street Journal, Barron’s, and other publications.
+He is a frequent contributor to Bloomberg TV and Bloomberg Radio, Fox Business, and other media.
+Mr. Kotok has served as ...
 Read More

 Michael Kumhof, Ph.D.